-This site includes a collection of interviews with YA authors of various identities such as x, x, and x.
-There are also recommendations and reviews for queer books curated by the creator of this site if you want some input into what to pick up next.
+This site includes a collection of interviews with YA authors of various identities such as Shaun David Hutchinson and Alex Sanchez.
+There are also recommendations and reviews for queer books curated by the creator of this site if you want some insight into what to pick up next.
 There are also countless resources for those who want to learn more about the LGBTQIA+ communities.

 Frequently Asked Questions (FAQ)

 What are the author interviews?

 Some truly amazing and gracious queer YA authors agreed to answer some questions with Rainbow Stacks.
 The purpose of these interviews is to create a community of support that includes the authors and all readers of this site.
 Whether or not you pick up their books, hearing that you are not alone can go a long way in providing comfort, especially for queer teens who often feel alienated from those around them.

 Go on over to the Author Interview page to learn more about these wonderful authors who donated their time to the site!